xva-lang/xva/README.md

 // You can get even fancier with a lambda expression: let oneLiner = def () => print("Hello, world!")

-// And just in case you thought you couldn't get any fancier, functions in Xva are first-class - you can lob them around any way you like! functionThatCallsAFunction(def () => print("I should get called!"))
+// And just in case you thought you couldn't get any fancier, functions in Xva are
+// first-class - you can lob them around any way you like! functionThatCallsAFunction(def () => print("I should get called!"))

-let xvaIsSuperCool = true // (Xva knows that it's very cool - it doesn't need a variable for that 😉)
+let xvaIsSuperCool = true
+// (Xva knows that it's super cool - it doesn't need a variable for that 😉)

 if xvaIsSuperCool
     print("You're right!
 Xva IS super cool!")